77 Macalester Street Room 301

 - The selection and appointment of investment consultants and managers;

-- Periodic reporting to the full Board of Trustees.
+- The periodic reporting to the full Board of Trustees, including asset allocation & performance.

 - To obtain returns sufficient to preserve and potentially grow the inflation- adjusted value of the endowment.